Model Context Protocol (MCP) Quick Start Guide

 ```

-Then, we install the cline plugin in VsCode.
-After installing the plugin, we configure our DeepSeek API key.
-Next, we click the `MCP Server` button in the upper right corner to open the MCP server list.
+Next, we install the cline plugin in VsCode.
+After installing the plugin, we configure our deepseek API key.
+Then, we click the `MCP Server` button in the upper right corner to open the MCP server list.

-Next, we switch to the `Installed` tab and click the `Configure MCP Servers` button to edit the custom MCP server.
+Then switch to the `Installed` Tab and click the `Configure MCP Servers` button to edit the custom MCP server.

 The configuration is as follows: